 - Kitchen

 - Living room

 - Main bathroom

 - Master bedroom

-- One other bedroom if applicable
+- One other bedroom, if applicable

-c) Exterior, Interior, and/or Surrounding Neighborhood:
+c.
+Exterior, Interior, and Surrounding Neighborhood

-Standard - Anything in and around the property, the surrounding neighborhood, and/or the vicinity of the property which will influence the price of the property, positively or negatively should be documented with photos and comments (when possible).
-If the following conditions exist, provide commentary and cross reference photos (see also comments section - the below comments example list is similar to the Comments Section paragraph 14.a. with the exception of items which may not be practical to photograph).
+Standard - If the following conditions exist, provide commentary and cross-reference photos (when possible).
+Document anything in and around the property, vicinity, and neighborhood that will influence the property's price - either positively or negatively.
+See also Comments - the below comments example list is similar to the Comments section paragraph 14.a. with the exception of items which may not be practical to photograph.

 Common examples include but are not limited to:

 - Non-conforming features

 - Upgrades

 - Damage/deferred maintenance

 - Renovations/construction

-- External obsolescence (e.g. airport flight path, rail road tracks, commercial facilities)
+- External obsolescence (e.g., airport flight path, railroad tracks, commercial facilities)

-- Aerial photos/satellite images The use of aerial photos or satellite images can be a good resource to identify external obsolescence and positive influences.
+- Aerial photos/satellite images Aerial photos or satellite images can be an excellent resource to identify external obsolescence and positive influences.

-Guideline - If a rear view photo is requested, provide a photo of the rear of the structure.
-Submit photo(s) based on the above standard.
+Guideline - If a rearview photo is requested, provide a photo of the rear of the structure.
+Submit a photo(s) based on the above standard.
+(Customer specifications override the Guidelines outlined in BPOSG)